norlab-ulaval/husky-trainer/README.md

   meant to avoid recording a bunch of clouds when the robot is not moving.
 If set to 0, all the incoming point clouds will be recorded as anchor points.
   Default: 0.1 m.
+- `ap_angle`.
+How much the robot has to rotate before we record a new anchor point.
+Default: 0.1 rad.

 ### repeat